 Torn paper edges add an interesting texture to a variety of paper projects.
-Whether you're rubber stamping, scrapbooking, making cards, or working with any other paper craft, it can add visual interest to your project.
+Whether you're rubber stamping, scrapbooking, making cards, or working with any other paper craft, a torn paper effect can add visual interest to your project.

 While it may seem like tearing paper is simple and straightforward, there are some techniques and tricks you'll want to learn.
 These can make your finished project look great and help you get consistent results out of your tears.

 Giving your paper project a torn edge adds appeal and interest.
 It is useful when you want to mimic an old piece of paper, similar to a treasure map or hand-written document.
 It can be used as a frame for a photograph or stamp.
 It can also be used on its own for handmade cards and gift tags.

 Tearing paper is a quick way to produce great looking results.
 For instance, you can stamp an image onto a sheet of paper and tear it out.
 Apply this to a piece of cardstock and you instantly have a really neat, layered look.
 Best of all, the finished effect belies the simplicity of the technique.

 Many people also like the organic, natural feel of torn paper.
 While it's great for a handmade or vintage look, it can also complement more contemporary, sleek finishes.

 Paper is made from wood fibers that are tightly compacted together.
 The finer the wood fibers, the smoother and more compact the paper.
 These tiny fibers are not evident when the paper is cut with scissors or a blade, however.
 When you tear paper, a soft textured edge is revealed.

 Due to the various ways that the fibers are pressed in various papers, you will get different effects as you switch from one paper to another.
 Your tears in cardstock will have a different texture than they will on construction paper, rice paper, or watercolor paper.